 As soon as I learned how to read and discovered the magic of storytelling, I began sneaking flashlights to bed for reading after the lights went out.
 With a homebuilder, musician, and writer for a father and creative spirit, arts lover, and urban designer for a mother, I was encouraged to express myself.
 That also meant I learned quickly how to write and spell properly.
 It pains me to this day to find errors in ads and publications, on menus and street signs, and even in social media posts.
 Dear Twitter, I wish you had an edit button!

 The Early Years

 The first couple of years after college were spent teaching in Alaska and exploring a state completely unlike any in the Lower 48.
-There, I designed education programs at Sylvan Learning Center, trained teachers, and specialized in teaching reading and writing.
+There, I designed education programs and taught at Sylvan Learning Center and as a long-term substitute teacher.
 Life brought me back to NC, where I taught for a short period of time before exploring legal writing as a paralegal at a law firm with an attorney, whom I worked for in college.

 I craved writing more creatively and about community, current events, food, subjects that educated the world and business/people to business/people interactions, social media, and technology.
 Technical editing, design and writing also interested me because of its need for detail.
-Not sure what industry or job title that meant for me, I changed law practices while I continued to explore that avenue.
+Not sure what industry or job title that meant for me, I changed law practices while I continued to explore which direction to take my career in.
 In my spare time, I began writing business reviews, developing my understanding and repertoire of social media, organizing events with a large meetup group, and joined a fashion nonprofit, contributing to their event planning and marketing blog.